 THE AMY MORRIS SPIRIT AWARD

-In 2012, the Great Lakes Marketing Research Association established the Amy Morris Spirit Award (named for April Morris’ sister) to honor Amy’s volunteerism and contributions to her local chapter.
-Focus Groups of Cleveland and GLCMRA (Great Lakes Chapter of the Market Research Association) are proud to both have Amy as a past president, and we encourage active researchers to submit worthy nominations who represent the enthusiastic and generous attitude toward our science and our dedication.
+In 2012, the Great Lakes Insights Association established the Amy Morris Spirit Award (named for April Morris’ sister) to honor Amy’s volunteerism and contributions to her local chapter.
+Focus Groups of Cleveland and GLCIA (Great Lakes Chapter of the Insights Association) are proud to both have Amy as a past president, and we encourage active researchers to submit worthy nominations who represent the enthusiastic and generous attitude toward our science and our dedication.

 Eligibility – GLC member in good standing for at least one year.
 Not a current board member.

 AMSW Criteria – Demonstrated outstanding commitment to GLC such as: Assisting GLC board or committee with event planning, registration or other activity.
 Recruiting new members to join GLC who join by August 1 of each year.
 Other outstanding service as determined by GLC board.

 Nominating Process – Any GLC board member or other member in good standing can nominate another GLC member to be recognized.
 Submit nominations at GLC website glcmra.org

 Award – One winning member will be selected by the GLC board out of all submissions given.
 Nominations will be accepted until August 15th each year.
 The winning member will be announced and awarded annually at GLC’s Fall conference.
 Award – Registration to a GLC event within the next 12 months.
 Other awards may be given as determined by the GLC board

 These kind and thoughtful words were shared to describe Amy by GLC members– Friend, helpful, GLC achiever MRA , hilarious, Go getter, vivacious, smart, kind, positive, tough, cheerful, doer.